Last updated on July 12th, 2022 at 01:35 pm

 –What are your popular exit pages and why are people leaving your site from there?

-If someone is staying on a page or post less than a minute–go back and fix it or delete it.
+If someone is staying on a page or posting less than a minute–go back and fix it or delete it.
 If you aren’t sure what is wrong ask a stranger to read it.

 Some of the best articles on web stats are: